lllisteu/lllisteu-data/README.md

 # lllist.eu data

-This repository provides data for art exhibitions and art museums in Europe.
+This repository contains data for art exhibitions and art museums in Europe.
 It is updated irregularly.

 The [lllist.eu](https://lllist.eu/) website lists art exhibitions in Europe and is generated from exhibition data in this repository.